Kabuki: History

-1603–1629: Female kabuki
+1603–1629: Kabuki

-The history of kabuki began in 1603 when Izumo no Okuni, possibly a miko of Izumo-taisha, began performing with a troupe of female dancers a new style of dance drama, on a makeshift stage in the dry bed of the Kamo River in Kyoto, at the very beginning of the Edo period, and Japan's rule by the Tokugawa shogunate, enforced by Tokugawa Ieyasu.
+The history of kabuki began in 1603 during the Edo period when former shrine maiden Izumo no Okuni, possibly a miko of Izumo-taisha, began performing with a troupe of young female dancers a new, simple style of dance drama in pantomime, on a makeshift stage in the dry bed of the Kamo River in Kyoto.

 In the earliest forms of kabuki, female performers played both men and women in comic playlets about ordinary life.
-It didn't take long for the style to become popular, and Okuni was asked to perform before the Imperial Court.
+It did not take long for the style to become popular, and Okuni was asked to perform before the Imperial Court.
 In the wake of such success, rival troupes quickly formed, and kabuki was born as ensemble dance and drama performed by women.

 Much of the appeal of kabuki in this era was due to the ribald, suggestive themes featured by many troupes; this appeal was further augmented by the fact that many performers were also involved in prostitution.
 For this reason, kabuki was also known as 'prostitute kabuki' (遊女歌舞妓) during this period.

 Kabuki became a common form of entertainment in the red-light districts of Japan, especially in Yoshiwara, the registered red-light district in Edo.
 The widespread appeal of kabuki often meant that a diverse crowd of different social classes gathered to watch performances, a unique occurrence that happened nowhere else in the city of Edo.
 Kabuki theatres became well known as a place to both see and be seen in terms of fashion and style, as the audience—commonly comprising a number of socially low but economically wealthy merchants—typically used a performance as a way to feature the fashion trends.

 As an art-form, kabuki also provided inventive new forms of entertainment, featuring new musical styles played on the shamisen, clothes and fashion often dramatic in appearance, famous actors and stories often intended to mirror current events.
 Performances typically lasted from morning until sunset, with surrounding teahouses providing meals, refreshments and place to socialise.
 The area surrounding kabuki theatres also featured a number of shops selling kabuki souvenirs.